aloklearning/react-book-library/README.md

 - Writing unit test for stateful components.
 - Making persistant data using url and updating it based upon paginations and searches.
 - I have learnt using `material-ui` on the go, so working with it, was a bit challenging, but it later was managed.
+- Creating a PR, as both the branches were not sharing any histories.
+Hence, I had to merge the content and make it atleast PR friendly.
+You can find more about the problem [here](https://spences10.medium.com/git-allow-unrelated-histories-a39a3814b981).
+Do not want to mess with the current work and also want to check the checklist.
+Hence went with this solution.

 ## Feedback